 This is the raceway I recommend because it is paintable and very easy to install due to the self-adhesive backing.

 This one is a basic yet creative trick to hide tv cords on the wall.
 The best thing about it is that you can implement in a few minutes, and costs nothing.
 It works best if you have a surface (such as a shelf, a table, etc.) under the TV, and the distance is not too large between the two items.

-Place some home decoration items, picture frames, plants or books under the TV and position them so that they cover the cords.
+Place some home decoration items, picture frames, plants, or books under the TV and position them so that they cover the cords.
 Make sure you don’t just put the items randomly below the TV.
-They should look natural and blend in the environment.
+They should look natural and blend in with the environment.
 That’s all.

 By hiding TV wires on the wall you will not only make your room look better but also makes it much safer.
 However, there’s so much more you can do to make your home a safer place.
 We’ve collected the most important easy-to-implement home safety measures you should know in this article.

 We’ve also created a useful home safety checklist that you can download free at the end of this article.

 Hiding the wires is not the only solution.
 Sometimes you can leave them in plain sight, and still make them look great.
 Turning your TV cords into wall art is a stylish and creative way to manage and organize them.

 You can create anything from an abstract image to a silhouette of a city, object, or person.
 If you want, you can decorate the cords with color tapes, ribbons, or stickers to resemble flowers with leaves or anything else you like.
 Also, you can hang some postcards or giant letters.
 The only limit is your imagination.

 Before mounting the wires, draw an outline on the wall with a pencil that can be erased easily.
 Measure the length of the cords (you can easily do that with a string) and plan the artwork accordingly.
 You can mount the wires to the wall with wall clips or mounting tape.